 Our recipe walks you through how to make a roux from butter and flour, plus milk and half and half which forms the base of the creamy sauce and works really well for baked mac and cheese.

-We don’t use sodium citrate for this recipe (it’s an ingredient commonly found in processed cheeses) as it can be challenging to find locally and tends to work better in stovetop mac and cheese recipes.
+We don’t use sodium citrate for this recipe as it’s better saved for stovetop mac and cheese.

 Serve baked mac and cheese alongside a simple green salad or garlicky green beans, and you’re set.